klalicki/JSFrameworks2023/exercises/14-suspense/README.md

 ## Reason for the Challenge

 React 18 released Suspense, which changes how software developers work with AJAX and other asynchronous operations.
-With Suspense, data and loading status do not need to be stored in state - they will be handled by the Suspense component.
+With Suspense, data and loading status do not need to be stored in states - they will be handled by the Suspense component.
 A Suspense component will wait for some code to load.
 While it is waiting, it will display "fallback" code, like a loading symbol, onto the screen.
 This transforms how software developers engineer code, because a component that fetches data asynchronously can now only focus on fetching data and displaying the result.

 SWR is a library that handles AJAX requests.
 It supports Suspense and is much simpler to use then writing your own code for data fetching with Suspense.
 To learn more about SWR: